w3f/polkadot-wiki/docs/claims.md

 The Polkadot JS [Claims app][] helps you sign a message from MyCrypto.
 MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
-It also supports raw private keys, mnemonics and the Parity signer.
+It also supports raw private keys, mnemonics and Parity signer.

 **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 Please make sure to